The Alverton Curriculum

 Our Long Term Curriculum Plan

-Due to our class struture of some mixed-year classes, our curriculum is designed for a two year rolling programme.
+Due to our historic class struture of some mixed-year classes, our curriculum is designed for a two year rolling programme.
 This ensures coverage and guards agains gaps or duplication in learning.

 Our curriculum is based around the National Curriculum 2014.
 The national curriculum is a set of subjects and standards used by primary and secondary schools so children learn the same things.
 It covers what subjects are taught and the standards children should reach in each subject